 While in high school Gee decided he wanted to get a top-notch education.
-This led Gee to Emory University, a superior academic institution in Atlanta, Georgia.
-Gee obtained his undergraduate degree from Emory in economics and philosophy.
-Then Gee completed his studies at the well respected Tulane Law School, where Gee studied with national and international students, and excelled in his maritime and admiralty classes.
+This led Gee to Emory University, a superior school in Atlanta, Georgia, where Gee earned his college degree in philosophy and economics.
+Then Gee completed his studies at the well respected Tulane Law School, where Gee studied with national and international students and excelled in his maritime and admiralty classes.

 “Gee went above and beyond to make sure that I was financially secure for the rest of my life.”